hitmaizer/radflix/README.md

 # Radflix

-Radflix is a simple Netflix clone, but it's themed around extreme sports, to create a extreme sports movies hub.
-There's Skateboarding, Snowboarding, Surf, BMX and Surf movies.
+Radflix is a simple Netflix clone, but it's themed around extreme sports, to create an extreme sports movies hub.
+There are Skateboarding, Snowboarding, Surf, BMX, and Surfing movies.<br>
-This app was created, not only as a way to practice my skills, but also to simulate a professional working enviroment.
+This app was created, not only as a way to practice my skills but also to simulate a professional work environment.

 ## What's inside?